Locked out of premises

 Important facts

-• QCAT can make an interim/injunction order under the Retail Shop Leases Act 1994 if a situation emerges that requires urgent action.
+- QCAT may make an interim/injunction order under the Retail Shop Leases Act 1994 if a situation emerges that requires urgent action.

 Prior notice

-Generally, lessors cannot take possession and re-enter (lock out) a tenant of the premises without providing notice.
+Generally, lessors cannot take possession and re-enter (lock out a tenant of) the premises without providing notice (typically a breach notice).

 Belongings